 Contact Number: 281.376.8802

-OOCIA consists of two named communities.
-One is Olde Oaks and the other is Waterford Park.
+OOCIA consists of two named communities: Olde Oaks and Waterford Park.

-Within the Waterford Park community there are 2 shown sections, but the governing documents are the same for both.
+Within the Waterford Park area, there are 2 shown sections, (governing documents are the same for both):

 >> Click on Image to Enlarge <<